NinaCarlino/blog/source/blog/2015/exploring-http-with-raw-sockets-in-ruby.markdown

 <!DOCTYPE html>
 <html>
+. . .
 ```

 The server sent us back a couple of things:

  1. The Response Line: Similar to the request line.
 Includes a version and [response code](http://www.w3.org/Protocols/rfc2616/rfc2616-sec6.html).
 Everything went well in our example so we received a `200 OK`.
  2. Response Headers: Similar to the request header
- 3. An empty line to get us ready for ...
+ 3. An empty line to indicate the end of response headers.
  4. The Response Body: The HTML you've come to know and love.

-Since we sent `Connection: close` as a request header, the TCP Connection to the server closes at this point.
-In real world applications, the server will maintaing a [persistent connection](https://en.wikipedia.org/wiki/HTTP_persistent_connection) to optimize performance.
+Since we sent `Connection: close` as a request header, the TCP Connection to the server closes immediately.
+In real world applications, the server will maintain a [persistent connection](https://en.wikipedia.org/wiki/HTTP_persistent_connection) to optimize performance.

-# Going Further
+## Going Further

 Knowing the ins and outs of the HTTP request / response cycle is essential for advancing in web development.
 Now that you have a basic understanding of HTTP 1.1, consider learning about the upcoming [HTTP 2.0 standard](https://en.wikipedia.org/wiki/HTTP/2), [WebSockets](https://en.wikipedia.org/wiki/WebSocket) and [HTTPS](https://en.wikipedia.org/wiki/HTTPS).